Golf Tutorials

 Measure how deep the club head's hosel is.
 Then mark that same distance on the tip of the shaft, plus an extra quarter inch.
 This is the area you need to abrade.
 You can wrap a piece of tape around the shaft just above your mark to create a clean stopping point.

 Now, take your sandpaper (or use a belt sander if you have one) and systematically remove the paint or chrome finish from that prepared section.
 You aren't trying to remove shaft material, just the shiny coating.
 Rotate the shaft as you go to ensure you rough up the entire circumference.
 When you're done, the tip should have a dull, matte grey appearance.
-Once abbaded give it a quick wipe with your solvent to remove any dust and let it dry completely.
+Once abraded, give it a quick wipe with your solvent to remove any dust and let it dry completely.

 Step 2: Dry Fitting – The “Measure Twice, Glue Once” Rule

 Before you even think about grabbing the epoxy, let’s do a dry run.
 A dry fit helps you spot any potential issues before it's too late.
-It provides valuable feedback on how the club feels and gives some useful indicators for other details in these instructions
+It provides valuable feedback on how the club feels and gives some useful indicators for other details in these instructions.

 Next, insert the prepped shaft into the clean hosel.
 Push it all the way down until it bottoms out.
 Give the club a waggle.
 Does it feel solid?
 Look at how the ferrule lines up with the top of the hosel.
 Does the club look right at the address position?
 Take a moment to check your shaft's graphics - if you want the logo to be facing up or down at address, now is the time to orient it.
 This is your last chance to make adjustments without making a mess.